-- Check to make sure that the drainage channels of your operable hung or slider windows are free of leaves, dust, dirt and other debris.
+- Check to ensure that the drainage channels of your operable hung or slider windows are free of leaves, dust, dirt, and other debris.
 This can block the natural flow of water causing it to pool and then leak.

-- Water leaks can also be the result of water entering through siding, chimney or roof areas.
+- Water leaks can also result from water entering through siding, chimney, or roof areas.
 The water follows a path along wall studs or ceiling joints until it meets the window frame, causing an inside leak.
-Inspect the caulking around your chimney, exhaust pipes and fireplace.
+Inspect the caulking around your chimney, exhaust pipes, and fireplace.
 Make sure that there are missing or damaged shingles from your roof.
 Ensure that the siding is secure.

 Contact Total Home Windows and Doors if you have tried all of the above and are still experiencing leaking windows.
 We can help you determine the cause or advise you if you need total window replacement.
 Call us today for a free consultation.